 - require active management of land portfolios across Victorian Government agencies which is essential to the good management of the State’s balance sheet.

-In April 2016, the government released the Victorian Government Land Transactions Policy and Guidelines (PDF, 609.2 KB) that
+In April 2022, the revised Victorian Government Land Transactions Policy (PDF, 11.0 MB) was released to:

 - provide a framework to achieve integrity, impartiality, accountability and transparency in land transactions; and